VoronDesign/VoronUsers/printer_mods/richardjm/adxl-chain/README.md

 # Picam corner mount

-*** WARNING: Dupont connectors can foul with your z-chain when homing, solder wires directly or solve in another way ***
+**WARNING: Dupont connectors can foul with your z-chain when homing, solder wires directly or ensure you have clearance.**

 ![The damage](Images/TheDamage.jpg)